Essential factors to consider when drafting an internationalization strategy for healthtech.

 Business Models and Partnerships

-When considering appropriate market entry strategies, adapting the business model to the environment is an iterative process where market fit, distribution and partnerships are some of the factors to consider.
-Also, what are the required skills and resources needed for successful business operations and is there a need to relocate workers or hire locally in critical positions?
+When considering appropriate market entry strategies, adapting the business model to the environment is an iterative process where market fit, distribution, and partnerships are some of the factors to consider.
+Also, what skills and resources are needed for successful business operations, and is there a need to relocate workers or hire locally in critical positions?
 Modifying the business model may take considerable time as it involves many managerial questions, including R&D and Know-How against IPR infringements.

-“Appropriate partnerships are the key” for successful internationalization, and it will also influence the business model, so taking time to do a thorough research of the key-players will pay back subsequently when creating a supply chain management system.
-One of the most important aspects of partnerships concerns distributors, with whom discussions also need considerable attention in terms of the trust of business operations.
-It is worth noting that all of this will influence the import and export operations in terms of manufacturing and financial issues.
+“Appropriate partnerships are the key” to successful internationalization, and it will also influence the business model, so taking time to research the critical players thoroughly will pay back subsequently when creating a supply chain management system.
+One of the most essential aspects of partnerships concerns distributors, with whom discussions also need considerable attention regarding the trust of business operations.
+It is worth noting that all of this will influence the import and export operations regarding manufacturing and financial issues.

-Although building an appropriate strategy for internationalization of healthcare technology is dependent on the device, application or product as well as the target market, this outlines those aspects that are essential for building an effective strategy.
-Even if not all of the above applies to a specific case, they should nevertheless be taken into account when drafting up plans.
+Although building an appropriate strategy for the internationalization of healthcare technology depends on the device, application, or product as well as the target market, this outlines those aspects essential for building an effective strategy.
+Even if not all of the above applies to a specific case, they should be considered when drafting plans.